 - In cold climates, allow soil to warm before planting; cold soils limit nutrient uptake.
 See Planting Too Early.

-From sweet, snackable Sweet Million cherry tomatoes to big, juicy Beefsteak, growing tomatoes may be the most rewarding plant you grow each year.
-Eat them fresh, can them for winter, and share them with friends and family.
+From sweet, snackable Sweet Million cherry tomatoes to the beautiful Early Girl, growing tomatoes may be the most rewarding plant you grow each year.
+Eat them fresh or preserve them for winter, and share them with friends and family.